luciancostinailenei/pretty-bookmarks/README.md

 ## Why use it

+- It's a more clean and usable alternative to chrome://bookmarks; Pin the extension and it's a one-click-open bookmark search and manager
 - Avoid bookmarks bar mess and limitations by having quick access to all your bookmarks in the same place
 - Avoid too many open tabs and don't loose your research while surfing the web
 - Easily categorize and manage items via folders